Is Your NYC Job Site Safe?

-New York City is in the midst of a building boom.
-It’s part of human nature that people have a tendency to do everything they can to capitalize on the good times while they last.
-The construction industry is no exception.
-Contractors who are hurrying to do as much as they can as quickly as they can make mistakes.
-It’s the role of leadership – at every level – to be clear that safety is more important than speed.
+NYC is currently in the midst of a building boom, and it’s part of human nature to capitalize on the good times while they last.
+Of course, the construction industry is no exception.
+However, hurrying contractors can make more mistakes.
+Leadership at every level must prioritize safety and be clear that safety is more important than speed.

-When you’re considering bids for your construction or repair project, you’re going to find contractors at every price level.
-Be aware that some of the bids that initially appear to be more affordable are low because the contractor is willing to cut corners – either by not providing staffing at the level required by NYC DOB, or by having personnel who don’t have the required licenses or training.
-Question the numbers you’re presented with.
+When you’re considering bids for your construction or repair project, you’re going to be faced with contractors at every price level.
+Be aware that bids that appear to be more affordable are probably low because the contractor is willing to cut corners – either by not providing staffing at the level required by NYC DOB, or by having personnel who don’t have the required licenses or training.
 If a bid seems too good to be true, it probably is.
+Question the numbers you’re presented with and choose wisely.

-We can only speak to our own industry – crane and rigging services – but we can tell you with absolute confidence that every lift conducted within the five boroughs requires a specific array of trained, qualified or licensed personnel; including crane operators, master riggers, and more.
-The DOB has stepped up inspections throughout the city, partially in response to the increase in worksite accidents.
-Be aware that if your site has too few personnel, or if those personnel lack the proper qualifications, city inspectors will not hesitate to issue a stop work order.
-This will put your project behind schedule and cost you money.
-You can find out more about how to prevent Stop Work orders here.
+We can only speak to crane and rigging services, but we can say with absolute certainty that every lift conducted within NYC’s five boroughs requires a specific array of trained, qualified or licensed personnel; including crane operators, master riggers, and more.
+Jobsite inspections have increased throughout the city.
+Be aware that if your site has too few personnel, or if those personnel lack the proper qualifications, city inspectors will not hesitate to issue a stop work order—which will put your project behind schedule and cost you more money.

 Experience the peace of mind working with L&M Crane & Rigging brings.
 Click here to get an estimate for your NYC construction project & keep your job site safe.